Head Coach Guy Kalland (33rd season)

 Student-Assistant Tristan Leigh '17

-Tristan Leigh '17 is in his second season as a member of the Carleton staff.
+Tristan Leigh '17 returns for his third season on the Knights bench during the 2016-17 season.
 In his role as student-assistant, Leigh assists with numerous aspects of the programs day-to-day operations, including data analytics and video breakdown.
-A native of Santa Monica, Calif., Leigh is a computer science major, and also assists with the Carleton Volleyball program during the fall season.
+A native of Santa Monica, Calif., Leigh is a Computer Science major at Carleton, and also serves as team captain for Carleton's club Volleyball team.